Terry Mancini: Playing career

 Mancini was born in London, and was originally named Terry Seely.
 His father (who was Irish) died when Terry was seven and his mother remarried, changing his surname to that of his stepfather.
 He began his career with Watford, joining the club in 1960 before being released midway through the 1965–66 season.
 After a 20-month spell in South Africa playing for Port Elizabeth City, he returned to London in November 1967 to join Leyton Orient.
 He spent four seasons with Orient, winning a Third Division medal in 1969–70.

 In October 1971 he signed for Queens Park Rangers, and helped them to promotion to the First Division in 1972–73.
 Born and brought up in England, after a chance conversation with QPR teammate Don Givens, Mancini found out that through his Irish father, he could play for the Republic of Ireland.
 He won his first cap against Poland in 1973 and went on to win five in total.
 Mancini later reported that when he first appeared for the Republic of Ireland, he did not realize that the band was playing the Republic's national anthem, having never heard the tune before.
-Memorably for him, Mancini’s one international goal came at the Maracana in a friendly against Brazil ahead of the 1974 FIFA World Cup.
-He was sent off on his last appearance, a 3–0 win over the Soviet Union in October 1974.
+Memorably for him, Mancini's one international goal came at the Maracana in a friendly against Brazil ahead of the 1974 FIFA World Cup.
+He was sent off on his last appearance, a 3–0 win in Dalymount Park over the Soviet Union on 30 October 1974: Mancini received a straight red card for punching Volodymyr Kaplichny ("[I] took half his nose off") in retaliation for persistent kidney punches.